What is Ethics?

 All research raises questions about ethics: about the rigour, responsibility and respect of the practices of researchers.

 Professional Body & Subject Group Guidelines

 Ethical Considerations in Visual or Vocal Research (Word doc 36k)

-The University has developed a Handbook for Ethical Approval & Practice Procedures
+The University has developed a new Handbook for Ethical Review & Approval 2020-21

-The procedures for ethical approval and practice in this handbook have been designed to assist in the application and assessment of ethical approval requests, implementation of good conduct in research, and in the prevention of misconduct.
-This is to ensure that researchers conduct research of the highest quality.
+The procedures in this handbook have been designed to assist in the application and review of ethical approval requests, implementation of good conduct in research, and in the prevention of misconduct.

-The handbook is written for staff and students of the University who are planning to carry out a research project, and staff involved in assessing applications for ethical approval.
+The handbook is written for staff and students who are planning to carry out a research project, and staff involved in reviewing applications for ethical approval.
 It may be used as a reference in the preparation of bid for grant funding.